gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Console/README.md

 VirtualTerminal.EnableProcessing();

 Console.WriteLine(
 @"
 ");
 ```

 Please note that the implementation starts with a call to `VirtualTerminal.EnableProcessing` method.
-It is provided by `Gapotchenko.FX.Console` module and ensures that ANSI escape sequences are supported by console.
+It is provided by `Gapotchenko.FX.Console` module and ensures that support of ANSI escape sequences is activated for the console.
-In case when the host OS does not provide a native support for them, the method activates a virtual terminal emulation.
+In case when the host OS does not provide a native support for them, the method switches to a virtual terminal emulation.

+In this way, ANSI X3.64 control language is guaranteed to work on the widest range of host operating systems.

 ## Console Traits